tditshwe/Sim-wizard/SimWizardApi/Readme.md

 - Open the `SimWizardApi` folder with Visual Studio Code, when a dialog box asks if you want to add required assets to the project, select Yes.

+- When there is another dialog box that tells you there are unresolved dependencies from 'SimWizardApi.csproj', select Restore and wait for it to complete the restore process.
+You may need to restart Visual Studio Code afterwards.

 - Press Ctrl+F5 to run the app.
-In a browser, go to following URL: https://localhost:5001/swagger.
+In a browser, go to following URL: https://localhost:[port]/swagger.
 The Swagger UI should display the version's information.
+The port number could be either 5000 or 5001 as specified in launchSettings.json and can be changed to any port number.